nsrr/chat-documentation/pages/manuals/polysomnography-reading-center/6-09-qs-form-scoring-notes.md

 ### Unusual occurrences during sleep

 Abnormal Awake EEG:  when the waking EEG background rhythm consists of waves in the theta range.
-This should be distinguished from presence of theta waves as a result of excessive sleepiness, which will disappear after some period of sleep, and may indicate a neurological disorder or toxicity
+This should be distinguished from presence of theta waves as a result of excessive sleepiness, which will disappear after some period of sleep, and may indicate a neurological disorder or toxicity.

 ### Was any data lost?